auraxangelic/libgdx-tts/README.md

 ## Usage

-1. At any point after your Game class has been initialized, you my use the `TextSpeech` class to read any string.
+1. At any point after your Game class has been initialized, you can use the `TextSpeech` class to read any string.
 It looks like this in Kotlin:
 ```
 import com.reikaxubia.libgdxtts.TextSpeech
 ...